ebsamson3/RxSwiftSignInExample/README.md

 ## **About**

-A simple, unstylized project for the purpose of learning how to combine MVVM + Coordinators + RxSwift
+A simple, unstylized project for the purpose of learning how to combine MVVM + Coordinators + RxSwift.
+User authorization is handled via Firebase.

 In this project RxSwift is used to: